Solar neutrino physics: Detection and experimental challenges

 \subsubsection{Detector-related backgrounds}

 Detector-related backgrounds can be categorized as internal or external.

 External backgrounds come from the radioactivity of surrounding materials, mainly from the glass of PMTs, the vessel, the support structure, rock, and cement.
-Among $\alpha$, $\beta$, $\gamma$, and neutrons, $\gamma$ rays and neutrons need a careful detector design.
+Typical radioactive backgrounds include $\alpha$, $\beta$, $\gamma$ rays and neutrons.
+Among them, $\gamma$ rays and neutrons need a careful detector design.
 A buffer layer (e.g., water, mineral oil, or LS with quenched material) can significantly reduce the external background.

 Internal backgrounds come from radioactive isotopes in the fiducial volume.
 Radioactive ions (e.g.,~$^{40}{\rm K}$), noble gas ($^{85}$Kr, $^{39}$Ar), and products of $^{238}$U and $^{234}$Th decay chains (see Fig.~\ref{fig:chains}) can be dissolved in water or liquid scintillator.